John Lautner: Architecture and influence

 Although his earlier works not surprisingly displayed some of the influence of his mentor, Lautner gradually developed his own style and consciously avoided anything that could be classified as "Wright-influenced".
 An exception among his later commissions to this was the Wolff House in West Hollywood (1963) which was often cited by his critics as a "Wrightian" building, much to his chagrin, but as he explained in 1986:

 Yeah, that's what they have to grab on [to].
 And that's a pain in the neck too, because the reason it is [Wrightian], is because the client, Wolff, asked for that.
 He wanted a Frank Lloyd Wright kind of house, and so I had to respect his request as a client.
 And that's the first and only time I did anything similar [to Wright].
 And immediately everybody recognized it, and they think it's my best work, when it's the easiest.
 I could do those any time of the day or night.
 I could do a Frank Lloyd Wright house, but doing my own are more original.

 As Lautner explained,The main thing Wright stressed was to have a total idea.
 If you didn't have a total idea, you didn't have anything.
 All you had was an assembly of cliches.
 I never used any of his forms, never copied anything.
 He was against that.Lautner's approach to architecture embodied many of Wright's philosophies and preoccupations, above all, the notion of a building as a "total concept".
 Like Wright, his work also shows a strong preoccupation with essential geometric forms – the circle and the triangle are dominant motifs in both his overall designs and his detailing – and his houses are similarly rooted in the idea of integrating the house into its location and creating an organic flow between indoor and outdoor spaces, although Lautner's work arguably took the latter concept to even greater heights.

-Another point of similarity is that, like Wright, many of Lautner's houses were sited in elevated locations or "difficult" sites – hillsides or seashores – and were expressly designed to take full advantage of the vistas these sites offered; he also followed Wright's dictum of building on a slope rather than on the very top of a hill.
+Another point of similarity is that, like Wright, many of Lautner's houses were sited in elevated locations or "difficult" sites, hillsides or seashores –an approach that may have started with the construction of the family's summer cabin, "Midgaard", sited on a rock shelf– and were expressly designed to take full advantage of the vistas these sites offered; he also followed Wright's dictum of building on a slope rather than on the very top of a hill.